northshorefiend/gradle-dsl-plugin-poc/README.md

-# A gradle plugin written in gradle DSL rather than Java or Kotlin
+# A Gradle plugin written in Gradle DSL rather than Java or Kotlin

 ## TL;DR
 1. Get the code from [my github]()